 Play at our core

 Right To Play uses versatile games-based approaches to educate more girls on how to protect themselves and improve their life chances.
-Every week we reach one million children, 50% of them girls.
+Every week we reach two million children, 47% of them girls.
 Combining fun and fair play, these girls take part in activities to promote gender-sensitive learning.
 Read more about how we work.

 Learning by leading